wundergraph/wundergraph/docs-website/src/pages/usage-information.md

 ## Why do we do this?

-The number of developers using WunderGraph is growing exponentially and due to this, we are committed to delivering the best possible experience for our users.
+The number of developers using WunderGraph is growing constantly and due to this, we are committed to delivering the best possible experience for our users.

 We are committed to our community and engaging in hands-on testing to understand and meet their needs.
 However, we also recognize the importance of collecting data to inform our development efforts.
 By collecting usage data, we can gain precious insights into how our platform is being used and we are better informed to make decisions about its future direction.
 This allows us to deliver the best possible experience for our users while also staying ahead of the curve in a rapidly evolving industry.